Goofing Off with Owls and Common Core

 I laminated all of the elements so that they can be reused each year.
 Use Goof Off as a very convenient way to wipe off Sharpie quickly without leaving any trace of the marker!

 I LOVE the Color Splash EZ Letters I used on this door!
 Peeps they really are EASY.
 They are already punched out!!
 That is such a tremendous time saver!
 I may have squealed when I opened that package.
 I just threw what I needed into some laminating sheets.
-No need to try and carefully remove each letter from the card that it is always too attached to.
+No need to try to carefully remove each letter from the card that it is always too attached to.
 I cannot begin to count how many letters I’ve ripped trying to quickly tear them away from their sheets.
 LOVE EZ Letters!

 Another little, get ready for school it’s coming! thing I received from Carson Dellosa to review was their Common Core Assessment Record Book for 1st grade